Antiblanks/he-dan.antiblanks.com/_posts/2018-10-10-week-3-app-jam.markdown

 As can be seen throughout the post I didn't stick to the plan rigidly but instead made decisions to change direction as and when required to support the overall exit strategy; you could loosely say I adopted a more agile approach, and applied the Kanban methodology to structure my plan but adopted more of a scrum based approach to my sessions (sprints) in order to promote change.

 The ideation session gave me three viable ideas of which Escape Room was clearly the stronger.
-I discounted this idea for various reasons as explained above and focused on taking the weaker Looking for Lucha puzzle game into design and programmatic prototyping.
+I discounted this idea for various reasons and focused on taking the weaker Looking for Lucha puzzle game idea into design and to realise as a programmatic prototype.

 I rapidly developed the UX/UI and completed some of the key user journeys as wire frames which I improved in cycles of change, review, critique and validation.
 I created polished designs from the wire frames and finally created a programmatic prototype demonstrating an end-to-end horizontal slice of the application.